istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

     caption="External control plane with multiple remote clusters"
     >}}

-Unlike the first remote cluster, the second and susequent clusters added to the same external control plane do not provide mesh config, but instead are only sources of endpoint configuration, just like remote clusters in a [primary-remote](/docs/setup/install/multicluster/primary-remote_multi-network/) Istio multicluster configuration.
+Unlike the first remote cluster, the second and subsequent clusters added to the same external control plane do not provide mesh config, but instead are only sources of endpoint configuration, just like remote clusters in a [primary-remote](/docs/setup/install/multicluster/primary-remote_multi-network/) Istio multicluster configuration.

-### Mesh admin steps
+### Mesh operator instructions

 TBD